Tender and juicy fall off the bone Smoked Turkey Wings are perfect for serving for the holidays, game day, or any day!

 Made with just 4 ingredients, you will look like the ultimate grill master this holiday season.

-Who said you need to make the whole turkey?
+Who said you need to make the whole bird (turkey)?
 Mix it up this Thanksgiving by serving deliciously tender smoked turkey wings!

 Thanksgiving dinner recipes don’t have to be the same every year.
 Shake up the table and serve something different.